addisgithub/Doxygen/README.md

 6. If you wait a bit it should ask you which kit you want to use (at the time of this writing I typically use GCC 9.3.0)
 7. Allow Intellisense if prompted
 8. Edit README.md to reflect your new project
-9. Edit the `project` line in the CMakeLists.txt file to have your project's name and version
+9. Edit the `AddisHW5(ProjectName)` line in the CMakeLists.txt file to have your project's name and version
 10. Edit the `add_executable` line in the CMakeLists.txt file to change the name of the executable file to something relevant
 11. Change the @brief, @details, @author, and @date in src/main.cpp
 1. To create the PDF on a standard Ubuntu install, the following need to be added: `sudo apt install graphviz texlive-latex-base texlive-latex-recommended texlive-latex-extra`